-The Wilderspin National School was built in 1844 and was championed by the educational pioneer and teacher Samuel Wilderspin who designed, equiped and taught in the school.
+The Barton National & Infants School was built in 1844.
+The Infant School was championed by the educational pioneer and teacher Samuel Wilderspin who designed, equipped and taught here.

 This model school was the last of two thousand infant schools set up by Wilderspin across the British Isles.
 It is unique – few other buildings associated with Wilderspin have survived.

 Begin your tour in the 1970s classroom for a flavour of school life at the time the building closed, pause in the National School classroom for a taste of Victorian childhood, then contemplate Wilderspin’s ground-breaking methods in his Infants’ Schoolroom and Playground of 1845.

 We are a family-friendly museum, fully wheelchair-accessible and with a stylish café – The Old School Canteen.
 Visitors of all ages will experience school life from a bygone age – with lots for children to see and touch while grownups can reminisce and reflect on their own memories of school.

 Located in the historic town of Barton-upon-Humber, close to the Humber Bridge, the museum makes a great place to start your exploration of the town and South Humber BankVIEW OUR EXHIBITS PAGE